tendermint/tendermint/spec/abci/abci.md

   - `ChainID (string)`: ID of the blockchain
   - `Height (int64)`: Height of the block in the chain
   - `Time (google.protobuf.Timestamp)`: Time of the previous block.
-    For heights > 1, it's the weighted median of the timestamps of the valid votes in the block.LastCommit.
-    For height == 1, it's genesis time.
+    For most blocks it's the weighted median of the timestamps of the valid votes in the block.LastCommit, except for the initial height where it's the genesis time.
   - `LastBlockID (BlockID)`: Hash of the previous (parent) block
   - `LastCommitHash ([]byte)`: Hash of the previous block's commit
   - `ValidatorsHash ([]byte)`: Hash of the validator set for this block